wltrtn/15-418-Final-Project/README.md

 Issues that concern me the most are finding out how to parallelize my current serial code.
 My algorithm implements DFS by using recursion, which I believe might be hard to parallelize.
 However, if I start my work early I believe I can overcome these hurdles.

-### FINAl REPORT

-Presentation Video (also linked at end of final report): https://drive.google.com/file/d/1wx8JZa-gGyuG5a8D7S2Ohr2uDS-Bjhj-/view?usp=sharing

-Final Report pdf and docx are in the repo.